• Resources

 • Avoid “yes or no” answers.
 Try to include as much detail as possible.
 Don’t assume the SSA knows what you’re talking about, or how your conditions limit your ability to work.

 • Keep copies of things you send to the SSA.
-Keep track of the dates you send information to them, or talk to them and track the name of the Social Security employees that you speak with.
+Keep track of the dates you send information to them, or talk to them, and track the names of the Social Security employees that you speak with.

 • Ask questions if you aren’t sure.
 Your SSA agent can’t give legal advice, but they can give you advice on how to answer the questions appropriately.